 Is it missing any deal-breaking amenities?

-Some cottages may not be equipped with the latest technology.
+Some cottages may not be furnished with the latest technology and equipment.
 Can’t live a week without TV or Wi-Fi?
 Would you absolutely hate living without a dishwasher?
 Air conditioning?
 A barbecue?
 It’s important to inquire if these amenities will be included in your rental – never assume!
-As well, recreational equipment such as a boat, skis, or a canoe may not be part of the package.
+Recreational equipment such as a boat, skis, or a canoe also may not be part of the package.

 Many cottage rentals will supply bedding, but not towels.
 If bedding is not included, be sure to ask about bed sizes so you can bring the appropriate linens.